mantidproject/documents/Design/SANS/StateObject/SANS_Mapping_of_backend_variables.md

 ###### SANS2D

-Contains specifics for the LOQ instrument
+Contains specifics for the SANS2D instrument

 | Variable    |  Origin          | Used in                               | Other comment  |
 |-------------|------------------|--------------------------------------|----------------|